toonewok/cake62alpha/README.md

 <br>

 # Assembly
 <p>Assembly is relatively self-explanatory, the only thing to call out is that you will need to solder a patch wire from pin 28 to pin 8.
-The yellow path on the following image will show you where that is -</p>
+The yellow path on the following image will show you where that is(I do this on the bottom side of the PCB after attaching the RP2040 to the PCB) -</p>
 <img src="https://github.com/toonewok/cake62alpha/blob/master/patch.png">
 <br>